OlafMerkert/tng-automation/README.md

 - Open node-red in the browser and click the three bars in the top left corner `Import` > `Library` > `Wetter_Steckdose.json` > `Import`

 - Click the bug symbol in the top right corner and see Temperature and Humidity Data sent to your Sensor

+## Start RF Decoding
+- Start mqtt broker mosca with `mosca -v`
+- Start node-red with `node-red` and open http://127.0.0.1:1880 in your browser
+- Click the three bars in the top right corner and import flows with `Import` > `Library` > `Wetter.json` and `Steckdose_schalten.json`
+- Plug the Node-MCU into your PC and go to `<tng-automation>/esp-home`
+- Run `esphome smarthome.yaml run`
+- Your NodeMCU should connect to the WIFI and MQTT Broker.
+- Click the `an` and `aus` button in node-red to send turn off and turn on commands to your wireless socket
+- Open the backplate of your weather sensor and press the `TX` button.
+- You should see weather information in the debug view of node-red